tu-studio/lac26_presentation/slides/00-all.md

 - In the same year, there have been first attempts to use gradient descent for musical DSP
 - In 1997, neural networks were used the first time for modeling analog effects
 - Music transcription with neural networks dates back to 1999, with Matija Marolt's work on piano transcription
-- Finally in 2009, Lee et al. demonstrated the effectiveness of deep belief networks for learning audio features from unsupervised data
+- Finally in 2009, Lee et al. demonstrated the effectiveness of deep belief networks for learning audio features with unsupervised learning - unlabeled data
+- These features outperformed traditional hand-crafted features in many classification tasks

 ---